 Chile is also home to speakers of other languages.
-Beginning in the mid-19th century, the government encouraged European immigration to Chile (see p.
-3 of Religion and Spirituality).
+Beginning in the mid-19th century, the government encouraged European immigration to Chile (see Religion and Spirituality).
 Today, some 45,000 Chileans speak German.
-Smaller numbers of Chileans speak Catalan (a language spoken in parts of Spain and France), Croatian, Hunsrik (a language related to German and also spoken in Brazil, Argentina, and Paraguay), Italian, and Vlax Romani (a language spoken by Roma - see p.
-11 of Political and Social Relations).
+Smaller numbers of Chileans speak Catalan (a language spoken in parts of Spain and France), Croatian, Hunsrik (a language related to German and also spoken in Brazil, Argentina, and Paraguay), Italian, and Vlax Romani (a language spoken by Roma - see Political and Social Relations).

 English: An increasingly important language of global commerce, English is a common second language in Chile.
-Although public school students receive English instruction (see p.
-5 of Learning and Knowledge), many Chileans do not learn to speak English proficiently.
-Most fluent English speakers live in urban areas
+Although public school students receive English instruction (see Learning and Knowledge), many Chileans do not learn to speak English proficiently.
+Most fluent English speakers live in urban areas.